thescalaguy/blog/source/_posts/Setting-up-a-Python-microservice.md

 }
 {% endcode %}

-If we were to depict the flow of request as a tree we get the.
+If we were to depict the flow of request as a tree we get the following.

 {% code %}
 Root Span